Read the responses to our 56th House District candidate questionnaire

 How do you plan to address opioid deaths and addictions?
 What about opioid dealers?

-TG: I spent almost 10 years as a prosecutor, I know how to deal with Opioid dealers.
+Garrett: I spent almost 10 years as a prosecutor, I know how to deal with Opioid dealers.
 We need to reduce the prevalence of prescription drugs in our culture.
 We need to address the myth that just because a doctor prescribes something that means it's safe.
-We need to de stigmatize the issue of addiction and encourage people at the precipice of addiction to seek help sooner
+We need to destigmatize the issue of addiction and encourage people at the precipice of addiction to seek help sooner

 Should Virginia establish a legal recreational cannabis market?
 Why or why not?

-TG: No, because the government should stay out of it.
-While we are at it, we ought to privatize ABC (Alcohol Beverage Company).
+Garrett: No, because the government should stay out of it.
+While we are at it, we ought to privatize ABC (Alcohol Beverage Control).

 What’s a fun fact about yourself or your favorite hobby that people may not know about?